 - CFD-flow simulation in the measuring piping section

-- Calculation of required length of piping sections
+- Calculation of the required length of piping sections

 - Calculation of the pressure drop

-VACOMASS® simulation presents results of a 3D-CFD (Computational Fluid Dynamics) simulation of the flow in the piping section.
-The detailed piping section, consisting of different parts like elbows, T-pieces, reduction and expansion but also control valve and flow meter sensor, is designed mechanically using a 3D-construction tool.
+VACOMASS® simulation presents the results of a 3D-CFD (Computational Fluid Dynamics) simulation of the flow in the piping section.
+The detailed piping section, consisting of different parts like elbows, T-pieces, reduction, and expansion but also a control valve and flow meter sensor, is designed mechanically using a 3D construction tool.

 The complete geometry is read into a CFD-software and the defined body volume is divided into many small volumes (grid generation).
-Then border and initial conditions (like gas type, gas flow, pressure, temperature and other at the inlet and geometrical borders of the body) must be defined, the turbulence model needs to be selected and the iterative calculation can be started.
+Then border and initial conditions (like gas type, gas flow, pressure, temperature, and others at the inlet and geometrical borders of the body) must be defined, the turbulence model needs to be selected and the iterative calculation can be started.